Greg Smith (pitcher): Philadelphia Phillies

+On December 11, 2012, the Toronto Blue Jays announced that Smith had been signed to a minor league contract.
+However, Smith never reported to the Buffalo Bisons, Toronto's Triple–A affiliate.

 On May 6, 2013, the Philadelphia Phillies announced that Smith signed to a minor league contract.

-Smith was moved to the bullpen for the first time in his career.
+He was later moved to the bullpen for the first time in his career.
 On July 26, Smith threw a season high 101 pitches en route to a win.
-He improved his record to 5-1 in AAA.

-Smith won July Honors for the Valley Pigs, going 3-0 with a 1.06 ERA in 5 starts improving his record to 7-2 for the Phillies Triple-A system.

-He finished the season 8-4 with a 3.31 ERA in 23 games for the Iron Pigs.
+He improved his record to 5–1 in for the Triple–A Lehigh Valley IronPigs.
+Smith won July Honors for the IronPigs, going 3–0 with a 1.06 ERA in 5 starts, improving his record to 7–2 for the affiliate.
+He finished the season 8–4 with a 3.31 ERA and 50 strikeouts in 23 games for the IronPigs.

 Atlanta Braves

-On November 7, 2014, Smith signed a minor league deal with the Atlanta Braves.
-They assigned him to the Gwinnett Braves.
-For the 5th season in a row, spent the majority of the season in AAA, alternating between starting and relieving.
-In 31 games, including 19 starts, Smith posted an ERA of 2.71 while going 6-7.
+On November 7, 2014, Smith signed a minor league contract with the Atlanta Braves.
+They subsequently assigned him to the Triple–A Gwinnett Braves.
+For the fifth season in a row, he spent the majority of the season in Triple–A, alternating between starting and relieving.
+In 31 games, including 19 starts, Smith posted an ERA of 2.71 with 67 strikeouts while going 6–7.
+He became a free agent following the season on November 6.

-Lancaster Barnstormers
+Lamigo Monkeys

 On March 3, 2016, Smith signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-On March 29, 2016, his contract was sold to the Lamigo Monkeys.

-Lamigo Monkeys

-On March 24, 2016, Smith signed with the Lamigo Monkeys of the Chinese Professional Baseball League.
-He became a free agent after the 2016 season.
+However, on March 24, Smith signed with the Lamigo Monkeys of the Chinese Professional Baseball League.
+In 9 appearances for Lamigo, Smith struggled to an 8.46 ERA with 31 strikeouts across 44 2/3 innings pitched.
+He was released on May 30, 2016.